thomaswinkler/cypress-1password/README.md

 # Cypress 1Password Plugin

 Integrate your Cypress projects with 1Password to dynamically load secrets into Cypress environment variables.
 This plugin allows you to avoid hardcoding sensitive information like usernames, passwords, or API keys in your `cypress.env.json` files or directly in your test code.

+This plugin uses the official [@1password/op-js](https://1password.github.io/op-js/) library to securely fetch secrets from your 1Password vaults, making it easy to manage sensitive data in your Cypress tests.

 ## Features